 Measuring the Impact of Tactile Metacognition

 Calibration accuracy tracking.
-Compare learners' physical self-assessments (their counter placements or position on a confidence line) with their actual performance on related tasks.
+Compare learners' physical self-assessments, such as counter placements or their position on a confidence line, with their actual performance on related tasks.
 Track the gap between judgement and performance over half a term.
-A narrowing gap indicates improving metacognitive accuracy.
+If the gap narrows, learners are improving their metacognitive accuracy.
 This directly mirrors the calibration research of Kruger and Dunning (1999), applied in a primary classroom context.

 Strategy selection logs.
-Record which physical strategy cards learners select from their toolbox over time.
-Look for patterns: are learners selecting increasingly appropriate strategies?
-Are they moving from always choosing "ask the teacher" to selecting independent strategies?
-This tracks the development of metacognitive regulation.
+Record which physical strategy cards learners choose from their toolbox over time.
+Look for patterns: are learners choosing strategies that fit the task better?
+Are they moving from always choosing "ask the teacher" to choosing independent strategies?
+This shows how their metacognitive regulation is developing.

-Hiller, Ihme, and Pfeiffer (2020) found feedback plus metacognitive teaching reduced overconfidence.
-When teachers reveal the gap between a learner's perception and performance, learners adjust their thinking.
+Hiller, Ihme, and Pfeiffer (2020) found that feedback, combined with metacognitive teaching, reduced overconfidence.
+When teachers show the gap between how learners think they are doing and how they actually perform, learners adjust their thinking.

 Your Next Lesson